aws-samples/hpc-applications/apps/Gromacs/GPU/SCALING_SWEEP.md

 p5.48xlarge (8x H100) ship up to 8 GPUs in one chassis, and the
 launcher's `GPU_COUNT` validation tops out at `min(8, nvidia-smi -L count)`.
-Multi-node GPU runs (Library_MPI under `mpirun`) are out of Phase 3 scope per Requirement 6.2 and are not part of this manifest.
+Multi-node GPU runs (Library_MPI under `mpirun`) are out of Phase 3 scope and are not part of this manifest.
 The launcher still supports them when `GPU_COUNT` exceeds GPUs/node — see [`apps/Gromacs/GPU/gromacs-benchmark.sbatch`](gromacs-benchmark.sbatch)
 for the path.